webtoolbox/craftcms-plugin/README.md

 		Command to execute to install: <br />
 	    2) composer require websitetoolbox/websitetoolboxforum<br /><br />
 		# tell Craft to install the plugin<br />
-	    3) ./craft install/plugin websitetoolbox/websitetoolboxforum <br />
+	    3) ./craft install/plugin websitetoolbox/websitetoolboxforum <br /><br />
 	<b> 2.	 via the Plugin Store in the Craft CP.</b><br />
 		1)	Go to Dashboard-> Plugin Store-> Search For Website Toolbox Forum-> Click Install.<br />

 <b>#Website Toolbox Forum Overview</b>
-	Your CraftCMS forum doesn’t need to be basic.
+	>> line 3 Your CraftCMS forum doesn’t need to be basic.
 Website Toolbox is a cloud-based forum plugin that allows you to easily add a powerful, intuitive, and maintenance-free forum to CraftCMS without slowing it down.
 No database, servers, or coding required.

 <b>#Configuring Website Toolbox Forums</b>
 	1)	Go to your Website Toolbox forum Settings.
 Dashboard-> Settings -> Website Toolbox Forum